cosmos72/hyperluminal-mem-js/README.md

    Not yet implemented...

 - `mwrite_object(object, ptr, index, end_index)` is a function
-   that serializes an object, writing it into raw memory.
+   that serializes an object, writing it into memory.

    Not yet implemented...

-- `version()` is a function that returns the current version of Hyperluminal-mem-js.
+- `version()` is a function that returns the current version of hyperluminal-mem-js.
 The returned value is an array having the form `[major, minor, patch]` as for example `[0, 5, 2]`